 Kyle Schole

-Kyle Schole grew up on a farm near Westlock, AB in Treaty 6 Territory.
-In his role as Vice-Chair of the North Saskatchewan Watershed Alliance, he has been leading an initiative to see 718km of the kisiskâciwani-sîpiy (North Saskatchewan River) in Alberta designated under the Canadian Heritage Rivers System (CHRS), which will contribute to the conservation, stewardship, and celebration of the river’s exceptional natural, cultural, and recreational values.
+Kyle led a successful intermunicipal initiative to see 718km of kisiskâciwani-sîpiy (North Saskatchewan River) in Alberta designated under the Canadian Heritage Rivers System, contributing to conservation, stewardship, and celebration of the river’s exceptional values for future generations.